 Add ginger, garlic and coriander (or cumin), stirring for no more than 1 minute, or until fragrant.
 The garlic and ginger will stick a bit.
 Add the sweet potato and stock and bring to a boil.
 Reduce to low, and simmer until the potatoes are just fork tender, about 8-10 minutes.

 Scoop 2 1/2 cups (583g) of the potato/broth mixture out and pour it into a blender.
 Add the chipotle pepper and peanut butter.
 Blend the mixture into a smooth puree.
 Pour the puree back into the stock-pot (it will be thick).
 Stir in the diced tomatoes.
 Bring to a simmer, reduce heat to low.
 Add the collard greens if using and chickpeas (or cooked black eyed peas).
 Simmer for 5 minutes to warm through and wilt the collards.
 If using spinach or kale, toss in and stir just before serving.
 If a thinner stew is desired, add 1/2 C water or broth, stir to warm through.
 Squeeze 1/2 lime over stew and stir.
 Taste for salt adjustment.

-Serve with grain of choice.
-I like Brown Basmati Rice, but it's also quite tasty with Quinoa, toasted peanuts, cilantro, and a sprinkle of fresh reserved greens.
-Refrigerate for three days or freeze for up to two weeks in a lidded container. ***Use whatever dark leafy green that's in season or at your local farmers market.
+*Use a microplane grater to grate the garlic and ginger.
+Be careful here and keep the root between you and the grater at all times.
+Watch your fingernails too!**Find Chipotle Chilis in Adobo sauce in the Mexican food isle at your grocery.
+Look for gluten free if needed.
+Leftovers can stay fresh in a lidded container in the fridge for several weeks or months in the freezer. ***Use whatever dark leafy green that's in season or at your local farmers market.
 Kale and spinach will work here too with spinach going in at the very last minute because it will wilt much faster than collards or kale.Recipe Adapted from Cafe Flora Cookbook